stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 module Tutorial.Functions1
 ```

-## Functions with more that one Argument
+## Functions with more than one Argument

 Let's implement a function, which checks if its three
 `Integer` arguments form a